 The Colombian visa process is fairly easy.
 Also, it’s done online.
 You can apply for a Colombia marriage visa online here.
 This application will require scans of all required documents in PDF files plus the photo in jpg format.
 In addition, a detailed guide for applying online is found here.

-Documents required for M-1 marriage visa are the same as the TP-10 marriage visa:
+Documents required for M-1 marriage visa are essentially the same as the TP-10 marriage visa:

 - Photocopy of the first page of your valid passport where your personal data is displayed.